Applications are open to join the Doctoral programme in September 2022

 If you are shortlisted by the Academic Selection Committee, you will be invited to an interview with a panel of faculty before a final decision is made.
 In the case of overseas candidates, we will arrange an interview by telephone or via Skype.

 You will be notified of your application result by email as soon as possible after your interview.
-Following this, you will receive official notification via the student e-service from the College Registry team.
+Following this, you will receive official notification via your Imperial Gateway account from the College Registry team.
 If you have been granted a place on the programme the official offer notification will let you know of any conditions that you need to complete to take up your place.

 If you have received your formal offer via Imperial Gateway, please visit our webpages for admitted students which contain useful information to help you meet your offer conditions, organise accommodation and visa applications, and prepare for joining the Imperial community.

 If you have any further questions about the application process, please see our FAQs.